Cleiton-D/cleiton-d/README.md

 ### Hi there! 😁
 My name is Cleiton Kiper from Brazil 🇧🇷 .
-I have been working as a Full-Stack Developer since 2018 at Sicoob Credip.
+I have been working as a Full-Stack Developer since 2018.
 I am passionate about Front-End development and the whole ecosystem around Javascript and React ❤️ .

 In my free time I like listen to music 🎵 , watch movies and series 📺  and eventually I like to philosophize about life with beer 🍺.